HKU-BAL/MegaPath-Nano/docs/Supplementary_info_demo_AMR_data.md

 | Fosfomycin  | / | / | S | / | / |

 ** Use of the abbreviation:
-S: sensitive
+S: Sensitive
-R: resistant
+R: Resistant
-M: moderate
+M: Moderate
-\+: presence
+\+: Presence
 /: Not tested